dotnet/tye/docs/frontend_backend_run.md

     ```text
     dotnet new sln
-    dotnet sln add frontend
-    dotnet sln add backend
+    dotnet sln add frontend backend
     ```

     You should have a solution called `microservice.sln` that references the `frontend` and `backend` projects.

-1. If you haven't already, stop the existing `tye run` command using `Ctrl + C`.
+2. If you haven't already, stop the existing `tye run` command using `Ctrl + C`.
 Run the `tye` command line in the folder with the solution.

     ```text
     tye run